Ruth Anderson, Baroness Anderson of Stoke-on-Trent: Parliamentary career

 In June 2016, at the launch of the Chakrabarti Report, Marc Wadsworth, a Labour Party activist, described Smeeth as working "hand-in-hand" with Kate McCann of The Daily Telegraph, after McCann passed Smeeth his press release.
-Smeeth later issued a statement that Wadsworth was using "traditional antisemitic slurs to attack me for being part of a 'media conspiracy'" and criticised a lack of response from Corbyn or his office, calling on him to resign.
+Anderson later issued a statement that Wadsworth was using "traditional antisemitic slurs to attack me for being part of a 'media conspiracy'" and criticised a lack of response from Corbyn or his office, calling on him to resign.

 However, according to a video recording of the event, Wadsworth did not mention a general "media conspiracy", or refer to Jews.
-Wadsworth said he was unaware Smeeth was Jewish, and that "I've never been called anti-semitic in my life...The Jewish people have an ally in me."
+Wadsworth said he was unaware Anderson was Jewish, and that "I've never been called anti-semitic in my life....
+The Jewish people have an ally in me."

-Smeeth said that she received 25,000 pieces of abuse during July and August, including 20,000 in the 12-hour period immediately following the incident.
-However, the Jewish Voice for Labour group contested this, by comparing Smeeth's claim with a study by the Community Service Trust, who monitor anti-Semitic and abusive media content.
-The study found that over an entire year (encompassing the 12-hour period of Smeeth's claim of 20,000 cases) only 9,008 original tweets concerning Jews were classified as antagonistic.
-Other studies investigating the most abused MPs on Twitter found that Smeeth was not mentioned, since she did not exceed the threshold of abuse to be ranked.
-In July 2020, Wadsworth referred to Smeeth as a "pro-Israeli government zealot".
+Anderson said that she received 25,000 pieces of abuse during July and August, including 20,000 in the 12-hour period immediately following the incident.
+However, the Jewish Voice for Labour group contested this, by comparing Anderson's claim with a study by the Community Service Trust, who monitor anti-Semitic and abusive media content.
+The study found that over an entire year (encompassing the 12-hour period of Anderson's claim of 20,000 cases) only 9,008 original tweets concerning Jews were classified as antagonistic.
+Other studies investigating the most abused MPs on Twitter found that Anderson was not mentioned, since she did not exceed the threshold of abuse to be ranked.
+In July 2020, Wadsworth referred to Anderson as a "pro-Israeli government zealot".